CenterDenmark/elexia-datamodel/guides/data provider/transformation_endpoints_guide.md

 ### Field Flexibility

 In the Swagger documentation, all fields for entities are displayed.
 However, it is not necessary to include all fields when posting data if they are not relevant.
-For example, if a `Device` does not have a specific address, the `Address` object may be omitted.
+For example, if a `Device` does not have a specific location, the `Location` object may be omitted.

 For fields within objects, refer to this guide to determine which fields are required.